Skip to content Skip to footer

 K–12 student performance was largely lost in the shuffle.
 Created in 1953, the Department of Health, Education, and Welfare (HEW) combined health, education, and welfare into a single agency—and within it sat the Office of Education.

 Failure of the states.
-When John F. Kennedy took office years later, he was alarmed by the widespread failure of the states to deliver strong K–12 outcomes.
+When President Kennedy was elected 10 years later, he was alarmed by the widespread failure of the states to deliver strong K–12 outcomes.

 The President had to choose his battles: most of his K–12 initiatives were blocked by Congress.
-In that climate—and with his assassination cutting short his presidency—he never advanced a proposal to modify or replace the Office of Education with a singular, overriding focus on K–12 student performance, while avoiding federal overreach.
+In that climate—and with his assassination cutting short his presidency—he never advanced a proposal to modify or replace the Office of Education with a standalone department focused singularly on K–12 student performance, while preserving full state control over K–12 education.

-Responsibilities of the Office of Education (pre-1979, within HEW)
+Responsibilities of the Office of Education (within the HEW, 1951)

 • School statistics and research